eidellev/json-migrate/README.md

 Commands:
-  init            Initialize json-migrate and generate default configuration new [name]      Initialize json-migrate and generate default configuration run             Run all migrations help [command]  display help for command
+  init            Initialize json-migrate and generate default configuration new [name]      Create a new migration script run             Run all migrations help [command]  display help for command
 ```